A writer will always be mistaken.

-We pen down what we see with the most ardent honesty, what we feel or imagine.
+We pen down what we see with honesty, what we feel or imagine.
 Our feelings or imaginations are just like us, simple and true with not even the slightest intentions to misguide or mislead.

-If they want to know my connection with my work, I can tell you whole day how deeply connected, embossed it’s in my soul not because they’re good or they have been my past but because I could feel those feelings without them actually happening to me.
+If they want to know my connection with my work, I can tell you whole day how deeply connected, embossed it’s in my soul not because they have been my past but because I could feel it without them actually happening to me.
 I feel all my work so deep just the way I’d have felt if it’d have happened to me.

 But am I gifted or unfortunate?
 I can feel anything so well but still can’t deliver it as my pure fantasy.
 I mislead my readers through my work that it has happened to me without my truest intentions.
 A Blessing or a Curse?